More than 15.5 million Irish family records are now available online free of charge

 "This important work will continue.
 Our departments will continue to work together to digitize and make available further historical records over the coming months and years.”

-A separate joint project between the two Departments will allow the publication of a number of other registers held by the Civil Registration Service.
+A separate joint project between the two Departments has allowed the publication of a number of other registers held by the Civil Registration Service.
 These registers include a record of Irish personnel killed during World War 1, army registers relating to births, deaths, and marriages; similar registers maintained by the consular services.

 Have you used IrishGenealogy.ie to research your Irish roots?
 Tell us about it in the comments!